Delivering Insights for Healthcare IT

 Typical uses cases for Splunk cover application management, IT operations management, security and compliance and business analytics.
 Examples of use cases in Healthcare IT include website and patient portal up-time, infrastructure and operations, Health Insurance Portability and Accountability Act (HIPAA) compliance, identifying security threats, medical device data visibility and mobile app/device insights.

-Splunk at a Leading Healthcare Provider—Higher Patient Portal Uptime and Better Experience
+Splunk at a Leading Healthcare Provider-- More Uptime for Patient Portal

 A leading healthcare provider is using Splunk to index all the machine-generated data from applications and servers that support various services on their online patient portal.
 Insights from this machine data are used for application management, performance and troubleshooting.
 By gaining visibility across data sources from various applications, the provider's IT team can rapidly diagnose problems, understand correlations, determine root cause and take corrective action.
-Using Splunk, they have increased up-time of the site by 20%—a significant improvement that is helping drive higher site adoption and deliver a better patient experience.
+Using Splunk, they have increased site up-time by 20%--a significant improvement that is helping to drive higher site adoption and deliver a better patient experience.

 With insight into data from various sources in Splunk, HealthTrans can easily profile a transaction as it goes through different components of the IT infrastructure.
 They can rapidly pinpoint the exact source and time of any problem, then take corrective action to ensure SLA compliance.
 By getting insight into key claims processing metrics, HealthTrans can determine potential choke points before they create issues, leading to better capacity planning and accelerated claim processing.